schachdavid/decision-maker/README.md

 # decision_maker

-Decision maker app help you to make decisions.
+Simple flutter app whichs helps you to make the best decision.

 ## Getting Started